RajendraPathuri/Hacking_Tools/README.md

 # Hacking_Tools

+Only for Educational purpose.

-I will list some tools useful for your practical section.
+I am not responsible for your misuse.